 Over a period of about years, Rømer made measurements of Io's period, while also tracking the relative motion between Jupiter and Earth.
 When Earth was receding from Jupiter, he measured longer periods; when Earth was approaching Jupiter, his measurements were shorter.

 Suppose Rømer observed a difference of between his longest and shortest observations.
-From this information, estimate the speed of light from your expression for and use Enter your answer in
+From this information, estimate the speed of light from your expression for and use Enter your answer in to significant figures.

 Assume the relative speed between Earth and Jupiter is roughly equal to Earth's orbital speed,